Skip to main content

 When children are young, parents and other caregivers are responsible for providing an environment that helps them maintain a lifestyle that is beneficial to their health.
 You can help your child by doing the following:

-• Be a positive role model for healthful eating and activity habits.
+• Be a positive role model for healthful eating and physical activity.

 • Provide a calm, reassuring atmosphere at regular meal and snack times.

-• Set appropriate limits on screen entertainment like television, tablets and video games.
+• Set appropriate limits on screen entertainment including television, tablets and video games.

 • Involve the whole family in fun physical activities.